OpenTreeOfLife/propinquity/README.md

   1. Follow the setup steps mentioned above to install the prerequisites

-  2. It is helpful to have a `config.local` file that has only local filepaths for the prerequisites. for instance on MTH's machine this file contains just:
+  2. It is helpful to have a `~/.opentree` file that has only local filepaths for the prerequisites. for instance on MTH's machine this file contains just:

     [opentree]
     home = /home/opentree/Documents
     peyotl = %(home)s/peyotl